 Best Tips for Bicycle Tyre Care and Repair

 Imagine you've spent a lovely day cycling with friends and exploring the outdoors.
-Unfortunately, while returning home, you realise that your front wheel has got a puncture.
+Unfortunately, while returning home, you realize that your front wheel has got a puncture.
 The location you are at is sparsely populated, and there's no mechanic in sight.
 You and neither of your friends have the handy tools to help fix the flat.
 You do not wish to obliterate the punctured tyre by continuing to ride on it.
-After a long walk of pushing your bicycle along, you finally find a person who can repair the tyre.
+After a long walk of pushing your mountain bike along, you finally find a person who can repair the tyre.
 It was an unfortunate and disastrous end to a memorable day.

 The bicycle tyre is one of the essential components of your bicycle.
-The tyres are the only part of your bicycle that is constantly in touch with the ground and have the power to make your ride enjoyable and safe or, if not taken care of, can be puncture prone.
+The tyres are the only part of your bicycle that is constantly in touch with the ground and have the power to make your ride enjoyable and safe or, if not taken care of, can be puncture-prone.

 While we shall explain how to repair a tyre puncture easily, we find it valuable to share information or tips on steps you can take to avoid a flat.
 By using our recommendations, you can avoid these frustrating events and enjoy the awesomeness of cycling.

-Minimise the Risk of a Puncture
+Minimize the Risk of a Puncture

 1) Press to check the tyre to ensure that they feel firm and are not too inflated or deflated.
 The most common reason for a puncture is incorrect tyre pressure.
 The best approach is to check the psi using a pump with a gauge and correct the level if required.

 2) Do a visual check before every ride.
-Some cyclists choose to do a visual check post ride so that you're ready, and even if, in a hurry, the inspection has been completed.
+Some cyclists choose to do a visual check post-ride so that you're ready, and even if, in a hurry, the inspection has been completed.
 In your visual lookover, scan for cuts or cracks or anything lodged in the tyre.
 Pry out any object that should not be there.

 3) Pay attention while riding.
-It is common to see sharp objects like metal pieces, stones, nails or even glass pieces on the road, especially to the side or close to the gutter that many cyclists prefer to ride on.
+It is common to see sharp objects like metal pieces, stones, nails, or even glass pieces on the road, especially to the side or close to the gutter that many cyclists prefer to ride on.
 Go slow and avoid that section.